heavyblotto/memorativa/docs/story.md

 These **imaginaries** (planets and spaces) are structures generated by the union of percepts with concepts inside the imaginary space of the human mind.
 As such, they do not require time vectors.

-**Properties of Imaginaries**
-- Can be shown on horoscope charts like real planets
-- Angular relationships can be discovered between them
-- Without time vectors, placement is only in house and sign
-- With time vectors, exact degree placement (0-29) can be calculated

-**Conceptual Time States**
+Imaginaries can be shown on horoscope charts like real planets, and angular relationships can be discovered between them.
+Without time vectors, their placement is limited to house and sign, but with time vectors, exact degree placement (0-29) can be calculated.
+Like real planets and events, imaginaries maintain structural validity while operating purely in conceptual space, enabling sophisticated symbolic processing without requiring physical correspondences.

 Imaginaries can exist in different temporal states:

 - **Mundane**: Past/future timestamps related to the percept
 - **Quantum**: Indeterminate or immeasurable present time
 - **Holographic**: Conceptual time paired with reference time